-Every Monday, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
+Every Monday through the end of April 2018, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
 To catch up on all posts, check out the MYSTERY OF CHARACTER FEATURING SHANNON MUIR portion of the website!
 This week features her thoughts on how a story’s location affects character development.

 In a previous installment, I talked about how I find initial inspiration for characters.
 As I then decide what story builds around this character, part of that process involves deciding where the story should take place.